 Must be maleable in nature, rapid addition of features, quick to change and adjust to get close to what was promised for this and all future sales.

 Some might identify this as agile, but it’s more than that.
 It’s designing a whole product in a very modular strategy with a number of other considerations at play.
-The other important positive was the use of customer branded examples in the sales strategy.
+The other important benefit was the use of customer branded examples in the sales strategy.
 Not everyone you talk to results in a successful sale, it’s a tiny fraction that might be interested.
 So this brings us to the next key parameter:

 Potential customers must be able to be pre-created in a rapid, non-invasive, and cost-effective non-technical manner.